Subha J Rao captures the rustic beauty of Poolampatti that has featured in many a film

 On the Poolampatti side, two fishermen ready their coracles to fetch the day’s catch.
 In the shallow waters, smaller fish frisk about, and swoop in on any food thrown in.

 There’s little to do other than sight-see.
 Once you are done with boating, drive to the barrage taking a road through the fields.
-Get on to the bridge for a view of the calming waters from above.
+Get on to the bridge for a view of the water from above.